godotengine/godot-website/collections/_event/godotcon-us-2026.md

 ---

 The second edition of GodotCon in the United States is in Boston for 2026.
-GodotCon Boston takes places from July 20th - 22nd at the Microsoft NERD Center (New England Research and Development).
-Join on Monday, 20th of July, for a day of hands-on workshops covering a wide range of topics.
-On Tuesday and Wednesday, the 21st and 22nd, come for the main conference full of an exciting array of talks and a project showcase.
+GodotCon Boston's Main Conference takes places on July 21st & 22nd at the Microsoft NERD Center (New England Research and Development) with an exciting array of talks and project showcases.
+A more limited day of hands on workshops takes place on Monday, 20th of July.

 This year, GodotCon is hosted in partnership with <a href="http://scenetree.org">SceneTree</a>, a local organization dedicated to growing and educating folks about open source game development.